Benjamín Argumedo: Huertismo

-Rebel and Death
+Rebel and death

 He refused to accept the Teoloyucan Treaties and rose up against the government of Venustiano Carranza, becoming a rebel again.
 His operations began operating on the border of Puebla and Morelos, sometimes alongside Juan Andrew Almazán and Higinio Aguilar, on others alongside Emiliano Zapata.
 Soon he was defeated in Puebla, where he was wounded, then he was sent to defend Tezontepec and continued to participate in other military activities, where he was constantly defeated.
 In mid-April, he was tasked with obstructing Álvaro Obregón's supply lines for his campaign in the Bajío, in which he was not successful either and in June, Pachuca was being threatened to be under siege.
 However, there was information that on the same days he was with 3000 men defending Mexico City.
 Due to friction with Higinio Aguilar and with the Zapatista troops, Argumedo was forced to leave the center of the country.
 Due to this, he convinced the conventionist President Francisco Lagos Cházaro to change the seat of government from Toluca to Durango, however, halfway there, Lagos Cházaro changed course towards Tamaulipas, and Argumedo, without any government to defend, went to Durango, where he arrived in early December 1915.
 At the end of January 1916, the forces of Domingo Arrieta and Fortunato Maycotte defeated Argumedo, who was seriously wounded.
 Argumedo hid in the Sierra de los Reyes, but General Francisco Murguía apprehended him on February 4 at Rancho El Paraíso.
 He was sent to Durango, where an extraordinary court martial sentenced him to death.
 He was shot on March 1, 1916.

-In Popular Culture
+In popular culture

 The film Persecución y muerte de Benjamín Argumedo was filmed in Mexico in 1980, directed by Mario Hernández with Antonio Aguilar in the main role.
 The film has a version of the corrido by Benjamín Argumedo, 3 whose original version 4 was recorded for the first time by Andrés Berlanga and Francisco Montalvo in 1935.